 A resident of New Mexico who is a qualifying servicemember’s spouse living in another state, completes New Mexico Form PIT-1, as a resident taxpayer and allocates wages, salaries, tips and other income from services performed on Schedule PIT-B, as if from New Mexico sources.
 They do so, even if the income was earned in another state.

 A non-resident of New Mexico who is a qualifying servicemember’s spouse living in New Mexico, completes New Mexico Form PIT-1, as a non-resident taxpayer and allocates income from services performed in New Mexico to their state of residence on Schedule PIT-B. A part-year or first-year New Mexico resident who is a qualifying servicemember’s spouse allocates income from services performed in New Mexico to New Mexico during periods in which they were residents of New Mexico.

-A military servicemember’s spouse, who is eligible to claim an exempt New Mexico withholding status based on the Military Spouses Residency Relief Act, must annually submit Form RPD-41348, Military Spouse Withholding Tax Exemption Statement, to the employer or payor responsible for withholding New Mexico tax.
-A copy, signed by the employer or payor, must be kept in the taxpayer’s records.
+A military servicemember’s spouse, who is eligible to claim an exempt New Mexico withholding status based on the Military Spouses Residency Relief Act, must annually submit Form RPD-41348, Military Spouse Withholding Tax Exemption Statement, to the employer or payer responsible for withholding New Mexico tax.
+A copy, signed by the employer or payer, must be kept in the taxpayer’s records.
 Do not submit Form RPD-41348 with Form PIT-1 unless the Department requests the copy.
-A new Form RPD-41348 must be signed by the employer or payor annually, or when the military servicemember’s spouse situation changes.
+A new Form RPD-41348 must be signed by the employer or payer annually, or when the military servicemember’s spouse situation changes.